RBGE offers a unique opportunity to study 'Plantsmanship' at Higher National Diploma (HND) and Batchelor of Science (BSc Hons) levels.

 The minimum entry requirements for the HND can be any of the following:

-- Two Highers (CC) or one A-level pass, preferably including a science.
+- Four Highers (BBCC) or 3 A-levels (BCC) including a science.

 - or a National Diploma in a related topic

 - or an NVQ/SVQ at Level 3 in a related topic

 Students over 21 years of age (i.e. ‘mature students') will be considered without formal qualifications.